masinag/approximate-integration/README.md

   -h, --help            shows help message and exits -v, --version         prints version information and exits --volume              The method used to compute the volume.
 The available methods are:
                                 CB      Cooling Balls
                                 CG      Cooling Gaussians
                                 SOB     Sequence Of Balls [default: "CB"] --walk                The type of random walk to sample points.
 The available types are:
                                 Ba      Ball Walk
                                 RDHR    Random Direction Hit and Run
                                 CDHR    Coordinate Direction Hit and Run
                                 Bi      Billiard Walk
-        ABi     Accelerated Billiard Walk [default: "ABi"] --N                   The number of points used to estimate the integral [default: 1000] --wlength             The length of the random walk to sample random points.
-If 0, a default value is set to:
+                                ABi     Accelerated Billiard Walk [default: "CDHR"] --wlength             The length of the random walk to sample random points.
+Default value is set to:
                                 ABi     max(10, d^2)
                                 Bi      max(10, d^2)
                                 Ba      max(10, d^2.5)
                                 CDHR    max(10, d^3)
                                 RDHR    max(10, d^3)
-where d is the number of dimensions of the polytope [default: 0]
+where d is the number of dimensions of the polytope --seed                The seed used to initialize the random number generator --N                   The number of points used to estimate the integral [default: 1000]
 ```

 ## Running Examples